kskim-phd/Hybrid-FAZ/README.md

 We release Hybrid-FAZ Alzheimer's diagnosis code.

-Contributors: Kyung-su Kim , Chae-yeon Lim
+Contributors: Chae-yeon Lim, Kyungsu Kim

 Detailed instructions for diagnosis Alzheimer's are as follows.